Polariusz/my-c-lib/README.md

 - Linked List
   - linked\_list/linked\_list.h
   - TODO:
-    - Swap the order of arguments that accept the dest and index.
     - Replace the dump function pointer with GenericFunctions
 - Array List
   - array\_list/array\_list.h